dotnet/AspNetCore.Docs/aspnetcore/security/authentication/social/facebook-logins.md

 [!INCLUDE[](includes/chain-auth-providers.md)]

-See the [FacebookOptions](/dotnet/api/microsoft.aspnetcore.builder.facebookoptions) API reference for more information on configuration options supported by Facebook authentication.
+ For more information on configuration options supported by Facebook authentication, see the [FacebookOptions](/dotnet/api/microsoft.aspnetcore.builder.facebookoptions) API reference.
 Configuration options can be used to:

 * Request different information about the user.
 * Add query string arguments to customize the login experience.